haennah/OFA_lithics/README.md

   - The script was adapted from Ivan Calandra and Lisa Schunk (https://github.com/lschunk/PastHuman_StoneToolPerformance/blob/main/analysis_ST/scripts/Plots_TFE-Inotec.Rmd).
   - The script contains commands for creating line graphs (tidyverse v.
 1.3.2, R.utils v.
 2.12.2, openxlsx 4.2.5, tools 4.2.2, patchwork v.
 1.1.2, doBy v.
 4.6.16, ggrepel v.
 0.9.2 and ggplot2 v.
 3.4.0) and generating descriptive statistics (hmisc v.
 5.0-1).

-- data_smarttester_stepmm.xlsx
+- output_data_smarttester_plots
-  - Merged sensor data for all samples in a XLSX file.
+  - Sensor data graphs (PDFs) of the variables depth (of the sample [mm], force [N], friction [N], and velocity [mm/s] for each smaple.
-  - The file contains sample ID, angle of the edge, raw material, stroke number, step (the position of the sample holder in [mm] along the unilinear stroke; derived from the absolute position), force [N],    friction [N], depth (of the sample) [mm], position (of the sample holder; absolute position) [mm] and velocity [mm/s].
+  - The data data_smarttester_stepmm.xlsx was analysed using the data_analysis_smarttester_step.R script.

 - descriptivestats_smarttester_stepmm
-  - A TXT file containing the output of the descriptive statistics of data_smarttester_stepmm.xlsx.
+  - A TXT file containing the output of the descriptive statistics (hmisc v.
+5.0-1) of data_smarttester_stepmm.xlsx.

 The remaining data which includes OFA- and ZenConnect projects is available on zenedo: